-K.H., Z.Z., and A.C. contributed equally to this work.
-The authors would like to thank Prof. J. Lee and Dr. X. Xin for their helpful English language suggestions.
-This study was financially supported by the National Natural Science Foundation of China (81773333, 51521006, and 51508186), the Program for Changjiang Scholars and Innovative Research Team in University (IRT-13R17), the Hunan Provincial Natural Science Foundation of China (2016JJ3076).
+We would like to thank professor J. J Lee and Dr X. P Xin for their helpful English language suggestions.
+This study was financially supported by the National Natural Science Foundation of China (81773333, 51521006 and 51508186), the Program for Changjiang Scholars and Innovative Research Team in University (IRT-13R17), the Hunan Provincial Natural Science Foundation of China (2016JJ3076).

-Conflict of Interest
+Conflict of interest